JonathanGrossmanITC/first_steps_info/README.md

 # First Steps

 Welcome to First Steps!
 In this 10-session preparatory program, you will take your first steps in the world of coding by learning the basics of HTML, CSS, and JavaScript.
 The program is packed with live lectures, lecture material and code, exercises, quizzes, and more.
 By the end of this program, you will be able to build a nice personal web portfolio using HTML, CSS and JavaScript.
-These are the first steps for frontend web development.

 In this file, you will learn about: